Planets

 Dark Sky Objects

-The Milky Way is well placed for photography and the Andromeda Galaxy (M31) is high in the sky, making it a good target for photography.
-A wider angle shot could take in the Milky Way as well.
+The Milky Way is well placed for photography and the Andromeda Galaxy (M31) is still high in the sky, making it a good target for photography.
+The Perseus Double Cluster is also high in the sky.
+The Pleiades and Taurus are getting well-placed for observing and photography, and Orion is now visible in the evening skies, so the M42 nebula is a target again.

 To view this post in PDF format please CLICK HERE